 In the coffin beside me was a second smaller coffin.
 That, I thought dismally, was the remains of my dear pet cat, who had died in the same manner as me.
 What was it?
 I can't be sure.
 My mind's a muddle and I haven't been able to hear it from my friends and family here.

 And beside me looking at the coffins was my pet cat's spirit.
 Monique was clinging to me, afraid and confused.
 I was afraid and confused as well, but I held her and tried to comfort us.
 She was a dear friend of mine, even though she was just a cat.
-Are we spirits?
-I can still feel her fur, warm and soft.

 "She was a nice little cog in the system," one of my co-workers said, having separated a bit from the group.
 My hearing is odd now, and I don't always hear who I'm focused on.
 I turn to look at him.

 "That she was," another coworker said.
 "Always got the job done on time, if not early, never complained, always had a smile and a cheery greeting.
-I think the boss will learn how important she was in keeping things running smooth soon."
+I think the board will learn how important she was in keeping things running smooth soon."

-"We'll just have to pick up the pace, then?"
+"We'll just have to pick up the pace, then?
 He shook his head.
 "Although, she was too eager to please in that.
 I had a feeling I never really knew who she was, or that she even knew that."

 As the other guy smiled, I wondered about that.
 People didn't really know me, aside from as a nice 'cog in the system'?
 And maybe I didn't know myself?
 I was dedicated to my job a bit much.
 Maybe.
 I loved my work… even though I can't quite remember what I did.
 But I had loved it and came to work nearly every day.
 Then again, sometimes I felt like I never got a chance to enjoy the fruits of my labor.